-EPA Approved TMDL
+EPA Approved TMDL or Alternative Restoration Plan

-When EPA approves a TMDL, the water pollutants covered by the TMDL are proposed for removal from EPA-approved list of impaired waters that require a TMDL (Category 5 waters).
+When EPA approves a TMDL or alternative restoration plan, the water pollutants covered by the TMDL or plan are proposed for removal from EPA-approved list of impaired waters that require a TMDL (Category 5 waters).
 However, the water is still considered impaired until applicable WQS have been met.
-Waterbodies having completed TMDLs are moved to Category 4A (Table 15 on page 62).
-Once the water is restored and meets applicable water quality criteria, it may be moved to Category 2.
+Waterbodies having completed TMDLs are moved to Category 4A and ones with alternative plans are moved to Category 4B (Table 23).
+These Category 4 waters are considered the Restoration Waters List.
+Once the water is restored and meets applicable water quality criteria, it may be moved to Category 2 and the Healthy Waters List.

-7.7 Decision Documentation
+7.8 Decision Documentation